o-minimal GAGA and a conjecture of Griffiths: Algebraicity and quasi-projectivity of period maps

 When $Y$ carries a definable variation that's clear from context, we denote by $F^\bullet_{Y^\df}$ the filtered Hodge bundle.
-If $Y$ is smooth (in particular reduced) with a log smooth compactification $\bar Y$ and the variation has unipotent monodromy at infinity, we know that $F^\bullet_{Y^\df}$ is in fact the definabilization of an algebraic filtered bundle $F^\bullet_Y$.
-In fact, it has a canonical extension (the Deligne canonical extension) as an algebraic filtered bundle $F^\bullet_{\bar Y}$, uniquely determined by condition that the connection have log poles with nilpotent residues.
+If $Y$ is smooth (in particular reduced) with a log smooth compactification $\bar Y$ and the variation has unipotent monodromy at infinity, we know that $F^\bullet_{Y^\an}:=(F^\bullet_{Y^\df})^\an$ has a canonical algebraic structure $F^\bullet_Y$.
+In fact, the ambient flat bundle $V_\Z\otimes_\Z\O_{Y^\an}$ has a canonical extension $\bar {\mathcal{V}}$ (the Deligne canonical extension \cite{DeligneHodge}, uniquely determined by the condition that the connection have log poles with nilpotent residues\footnote{The proof in the algebraic space case is the same as that of varieties, as it relies on the existence and uniqueness of the analytic extension and ordinary GAGA.}), in which the filtration $F^\bullet_{Y^\an}$ extends as a filtration $F^\bullet_{\bar Y^\an}$ by subbundles (which we call the Schmid extension) as a consequence of the nilpotent orbit theorem \cite[Theorem 4.12]{Schmid}.
+By ordinary GAGA, the vector bundle $\bar {\mathcal{V}}$ has a unique algebraic structure $\bar V$, as does the filtration.

-We now show the following generalization of the second part of Theorem \ref{maingriffiths}: \begin{thm} For $Y$ an algebraic space with a definable variation, $F^\bullet_{Y^\df}$ is the definabilization of a (unique) algebraic filtered bundle $F^\bullet_Y$. \end{thm}
+We now show the following generalization of the first claim of the second part of Theorem \ref{maingriffiths}: \begin{thm} For $Y$ an algebraic space with a definable variation, $F^\bullet_{Y^\df}$ is the definabilization of a (unique) algebraic filtered bundle $F^\bullet_Y$. \end{thm}

-\begin{proof} First, observe that taking a suitable level cover, we get an \'etale cover $f:Y'\to Y$ such that the variation on $Y'^\df$ has unipotent monodromy at infinity.
-As $F_{Y^\df}^\bullet$ embeds in $f^\df_*F_{Y'^\df}^\bullet$, by Theorem \ref{gaga} we may assume that the monodromy at infinity is unipotent.
+\begin{proof} For a positive integer $N$, let $Y_N$ denote an irreducible component of the finite \'etale cover of $Y$ trivializing $N$-torsion in the local system $V_\Z$.
+The monodromy of $Y_N$ is then a subset of $I_{\dim V}+N \cdot M_{\dim V}(\Z)$.
+For $N\geq 3$, the eigenvalues of such an element cannot be roots of unity except for $1$, since if $(\epsilon-1)/N$ is integral and $\epsilon$ is a root of unity, we must have $N\leq 3$.
+It follows that for the pullback variation on $Y_N$, the monodromy at infinity, which is a priori only quasi-unipotent thanks to a well-known result of Borel \cite[Lemma 4.5]{Schmid}, must in fact be unipotent.
+As $F_{Y^\df}^\bullet$ embeds in $f^\df_*F_{Y_N^\df}^\bullet$, by Theorem \ref{gaga} we may assume that the monodromy at infinity is unipotent.

-Let $Y_0$ be the reduced space of $Y$. $Y_0$ can be resolved by successive blow-ups, and performing the same blow-ups on $Y$ we obtain $X\to Y$ whose reduced space $X_0$ is smooth.
+Let $Y_0$ be the reduced space of $Y$.
+Then $Y_0$ can be resolved by successive blow-ups, and performing the same blow-ups on $Y$ we obtain $X\to Y$ whose reduced space $X_0$ is smooth.
 By taking some compactification and again blowing up to resolve the reduced boundary, we obtain a compactification $\bar X$ of $X$ whose reduced space is log smooth.
-The following lemma then implies $F^\bullet_{X^\df}$ is the definabilization of an algebraic filtered bundle $F^\bullet_{X}$ by ordinary GAGA.